SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/DashboardQueryFilterFeed.md

 Following setup and configuration of the query filter component:

-1. Add a table component to the dashboard.
+1. Add a table component to your dashboard.

+   > [!NOTE]
+   > In this example, we are using a table component.
+However, any component capable of receiving a query can be linked to the query filter.

 1. In the *Data* tab, go to *All available data > Feeds*.
 Expand the feed linked to the query filter and drag *Queries* onto the table component.